Acts for an array of well-known and established artists in the music industry.

 Lancaster University, Law, 2001; The College of Law, 2002.

-Andrew is a sought after expert frequently being called upon to contribute to the national media on cases in his field of law.
+Andrew is a sought after expert frequently being called upon to contribute to the national and international media on cases in his field of law and wider legal issues.
 He regularly collaborates on stories featured in the broadsheets, including The Sunday Telegraph, and regularly provides legal commentary in The Sunday Times Business & Money.
-He has appeared as a guest reviewer on the popular live segment The Papers on BBC News.
+He has appeared on Sky News, TRT World and as a guest reviewer on the popular live segment The Papers on BBC News.

 Acts for an array of well-known and established artists in the music industry.